-• move from one country to another -immigrants, refugees, cross-nationally married generation), children of migrants, third culture kids, mixed race/ethnic/national children
+- move from one country to another --immigrants, refugees, cross-nationally married - sojourners who live for a period in another country -- e.g. for work or study - •. are raised in dissonent or multicultural environment as children -- child migrants (1.5 generation), children of migrants, TCKs, mixed race/ethnic/national children - are "Borderlanders" -- people who live in border areas